yasminMahmoud16/yasminMahmoud16/README.md

-Hi, Iam Yasmeen mahmoud FrontEnd developer ReactJS
+Hi, I am Yasmeen mahmoud FrontEnd developer ReactJS
 I gained extensive knowledge and hands-on experience in HTML, CSS, CSS Animation, JavaScript, and Oop in JavaScript Additionally, I am proficient in using popular frameworks such as Bootstrap,Tailwind and ReactJS I also learned about nodeJs and TypeScript which helped me to enhance my technical skills